page

 • Maintenance costs are usually low for the first few years as all the fixtures and fittings are brand new.

 • Double glazing and modern insulation can mean your energy bill is much lower than an older house.
-Today’s building rules and regulations require the property to be built as energy efficient as possible.
+Today’s building regulations require the property to be built as energy efficiently as possible.

-• A new build home will often come with a warranty on the construction of the property, this is usually 10 years, but can vary between providers.
-This can allow for defects to be fixed at little to no cost to the buyer.
+• A new build home will often come with a structural warranty for the construction of the property, usually providing 10 years of cover.
+Should defects arise, the warranty can be used so that defects may be fixed at little to no cost to the buyer.

-• New homes can be personalised, some developers allow you to choose the finish of the property and add extras to make it your own.
+• New homes can be personalised, some developers allow you to choose the finish of the property and add extras to make the property your own.

-• The government have introduced Help to Buy and some shared equity and ownership schemes, which allow you to purchase the property or a percentage when you are not able to cover the full purchase price.
+• There are government backed shared equity and ownership schemes, which allow you to get on the property ladder where you are not able to cover the full purchase price.

-• Most new build developments have management companies to manage and maintain communal areas.
-This will usually come with an estate charge for freehold properties and service charge for leasehold properties.
+• New build developments often have management companies to manage and maintain communal areas.
+This will usually come with an annual estate charge for freehold properties and service charge for leasehold properties.

 • There is no upward chain which means you can move into your new house when you are ready.